 - Roll this dough like usual paratha and roast on the hot griddle.

 Don’t have much time to prepare exotic stuffings?
 No problem!

 - Take a bowl and add the finely chopped onions, red chili powder, turmeric powder, chopped coriander leaves, salt and few drops of oil in it.

 - Mix it together and use as a stuffing to prepare the Onion paratha.

 25. Papaya Paratha

 Yes!
-You can use Raw Papaya as main ingredient in traditional paratha stuffings.
+You can use Raw Papaya as the main ingredient in traditional paratha stuffings.

 So, follow the given recipe and surprise everyone with this unique combination.

-- Get a mixing bowl and add the grated raw Papaya, cumin powder, asafoetida, red chilli powder, turmeric powder, dry mango powder & salt in it.
+- Get a mixing bowl and add the grated raw Papaya, cumin powder, asafoetida, red chili powder, turmeric powder, dry mango powder & salt in it.